Free & Same Day Ground Shipping | View Details

 Eco-Friendly Concrete Sealer with Unmatched Service Life

-A typical acrylic driveway sealer requires reapplication every 1-2 years.
+A typical acrylic driveway sealer requires reapplication every 1-3 years.
 For example, acrylic sealers form a soft, shiny coating that will wear down quickly and unevenly.
 Sure, they can be cheaper initially, but the costs add up quickly with every reapplication.
 DryWay Penetrating Water-Repellent Concrete Sealer is different.
-It is not a topical sealer that is subjected to surface wear, abrasion, or harmful UV radiation.
-DryWay works by penetrating below the surface – deep into the concrete – sealing and protecting concrete, brick, pavers, and other porous masonry for an unmatched service life of up to 10-Years.
+It is not a topical sealersubject to surface wear, abrasion, or harmful UV radiation.
+DryWay works by penetrating below the surface, deep into the concrete, sealing and protecting concrete, brick, pavers, and various porous masonry for an unmatched service life of up to 10 years.

-DryWay is the latest and most advanced type of penetrating water-repellent sealer for outdoor concrete and masonry – an emulsion of siloxanes and silanes.
+DryWay is the latest and most advanced type of penetrating water-repellent sealer for outdoor concrete and porous masonry, an emulsion of siloxanes and silanes.
 The polymers penetrate up to 1/2″ into the substrate, react chemically, bond, and cure internally as long-chain molecules.
-In other words, it’s like filling the pores of concrete with silicone caulk.
+In other words, it’s like filling the pores of the concrete with silicone caulk.

 Earth-Friendly Formula